colinbatchelor/gd_tools/README.md

 ## License

-`gdtools` was created by Colin Batchelor.
+`gd_tools` was created by Colin Batchelor.
 It is licensed under the terms of the MIT license.

 Colin Batchelor
-2024-02-06
+2024-02-07